-WAGNER'S RING CYCLE, THE ABBREVIATED FOUR- HOUR VERSION BY DAVID SEAMAN
+WAGNER'S RING CYCLE, ABRIDGED TO ONE FOUR- HOUR PERFORMANCE BY DAVID SEAMAN

 and English Supertitles

-Schmitt Music has been a Minnesota Concert Opera (MCO) sponsor since November, 2011.
-They provide MCO with a 6 ft.
-Boston grand piano and advertisement support for all of our Mainstage, Bravo Singers and MCO/Schmitt Music Series productions.
-We want to thank Schmitt Music for their support and acknowlege their dedication to bringing quality musical instruments and education to the people of Minnesota.
+has been a Minnesota Concert Opera (MCO) sponsor since November, 2011.
+They provide MCO with a six-foot Boston grand piano and advertisement support for all of our mainstage, Bravo Singers and MCO/Schmitt Music Series productions.
+We thank Schmitt Music for their support and acknowlege their dedication to bringing quality musical instruments and education to the people of Minnesota.

 "Concert Opera is a form that invites imagination, and I have always been a fan of letting the audience create the picture themselves.
 Over many years at VocalEssence I have produced a number of productions that evoke this idea -- and they have always been successful for the audience.
 Never underestimate the audience!"